OneSetCode/HuskySports/README.md

 # HuskySports
-This is a campus sports platform where users can share their thoughts about soprts events and also post invitations for campus sports activities.
+This is a campus sports platform where users can share their thoughts about sports events and also post invitations for campus sports activities.